 And, although not Austrian, to all of your Turkish döner kebab eateries.
 They’re all over the place!
 Yum!

-The divine name, represented by the four Hebrew consonants יהוה, appears nearly 7,000 times in the Hebrew Scriptures–and in the following church’s.
+The divine name, represented by the four Hebrew consonants יהוה, appears over 7,000 times in the Hebrew Scriptures–and in the following churches.

 Anywhere one needs to travel throughout this city, there’s a bus or tram.
 They all meet at a central transfer point in Jakominiplatz and from there spider out.